-Thomas Friedman on Energy & MIT
+Thomas Friedman on Energy & MIT by Melis A. '08

 We’re all aware of climate change and the impact that it will have on our future.
 MIT has been very active in developing solutions to energy challenges, and President Susan Hockfield established the MIT energy initiative in May 2005.
 Since then, MIT undergrads have done wonders through student groups like Biodiesel@MIT, the MIT Energy Club, the Solar Electric Vehicle Team, and the Solar Decathlon (read more in the Spring 2007 issue of the MIT Undergraduate Research Journal.)
 Last year, the Biodiesel team got national recognition when they won the grand prize of $25,000 in the GE / mtvU Ecocollege Challenge.
 (For more info, read one of my previous entries).